henrywfyeung/batchMinter/README.md

 ```

 ## environment variables setup
-Required env variables can be found in the .env.example file
+Required env variables can be found in the .env.example file.
+Copy .env.example to .env and fill in the missing variables.

 ## batch fund account from main address
 wallets: number of wallets to use \